radareorg/radare.org/gsoc/2018/ideas.md

 [radeco](https://github.com/radare/radeco-lib) is a radare2 based static binary analysis framework.
 Currently, radeco is stable enough and has several analysis built into it.
 We believe that this GSoC is a good opportunity to push radeco further and implement our very own decompiler within radare2!

-## Pseudo-C Output
+## Pseudo-C Backend for Decompiler

 This task involves completion of a decompiler backend using the analysis in radeco.
 Once the preliminary results are obtained, students are expected to continue working on improving the quality of decompiled code.
+Below is a high-level task list that we think is appropriate for this timeline.
+Feel free to break it down further and bring in new ideas while writing your proposal.

 ### Task
 * Define and implement a subset of C Abstract Syntax Tree (AST)